kengz/aiva-doc/source/includes/_MODULES.md

 | <a href="https://github.com/kengz/aiva/tree/aiva-v3/scripts/dnn_titanic.js" target="_blank">scripts/dnn_titanic.js</a> | Interface script for the deployed model. |

 Yes, *you did just train a Deep Neural Network and deploy it on Slack for use*.
-The mythical creative of deep learning - now at your finger tip - is going to help you unleash a whole new world of possibilities.
+The mythical creative of deep learning - now at your fingertips - is going to help you unleash a whole new world of possibilities.
 And that’s not all; remember, there is an entire package of every major type of machine learning tools, all included in AIVA.
 Next, we will go over them quickly, and leave you to explore them more deeply.

+See [SkFlow](https://github.com/tensorflow/skflow) for their tutorials and documentation.

 ## <a name="indico"></a>Indico.io